 By the time Rebecca was born in 1897, Jacob had been taken ill with Consumption, which was described as a form of Tuberculosis in the January 1897 edition of the American Popular Science Monthly.
 It is a contagious disease but this was not understood until around the time he contracted it.
 The disease particularly affected poor people who lived in the cramped conditions of places like the East End of London.
 Nowadays, we can get a vaccination to protect us from Tuberculosis, but it wasn’t until 1921 when trials of it (BCG) had begun.
 It took another 7 years before the League of Nations approved BCG as a vaccination against Tuberculosis.

 Many people suffered from Consumption, and Jacob was one of them.
 Just 14 months after Rebecca was born, Jacob succumbed to the disease and died on 5th June 1898 (15th Sivan 5658).
 The cause of death was entered as “Consumption of the lungs (Tuberculosis) (2 years)”.
-This means he had been carrying the disease for 2 years, and was probably working as much as he could during that time.
+I believe this means he had been carrying the disease for 2 years, and was probably working as much as he could during that time.

 Jacob is buried in Plashet Jewish Cemetery in plot A-13-38, which had opened the year before.
 It is no longer open, and can only be visited by appointment with United Synagogue.
 I suspect there isn’t much left of Jacob’s headstone, but once Covid allows it, I will hopefully arrange a visit to see for myself, and leave a stone.